 Method 1: Use a Hairdryer

-You can also use a heater or radiator for this.
-Though a hairdryer is more convenient.
+- Turn on The Hairdryer – You can also use a heater or a radiator.

 Method 2: Increase Air Circulation